-Amelia joined Stoll Keenon Ogden’s Lexington office as Counsel to the Firm in 2020, following a career including law practice, nonprofit administration, and banking administration.
+Amelia joined Stoll Keenon Ogden’s Lexington office as Counsel to the Firm, following a career including law practice, nonprofit administration, and banking administration.
 She belongs to the Bankruptcy & Financial Restructuring and Business Litigation practice groups.

 Thoughtful in her approach to service, Amelia develops strategies to help clients feel confident about working through difficult financial and legal situations.
 She takes time to listen to clients and understand their perspectives, and she tends to case details with the same great care.